Wxrren/FCC-Legacy-Full-Stack-Certification/README.md

 ## Project Overview

-The certification program consists of seven courses that cover a variety of skills such as HTML and CSS fundamentals, Javascript, Back End Development and APIs.
+The certification program consists of six courses that cover a variety of skills such as HTML and CSS fundamentals, Javascript, Back End Development and APIs.
 Each course focuses on building a specific web application.
-Each of the 7 core courses has multiple different projects that once all completed provide you with a certification in each course.
+Each of the 6 core courses has multiple different projects that once all completed provide you with a certification in each course.
 The projects included in this repository are:

 1. [Responsive Web Design](https://github.com/Wxrren/FCC-Legacy-Full-Stack-Certification/tree/main/Responsive%20Web%20Design)
 2. JavaScript Algorithms and Data Structures